AishDani/cli/packages/contentstack-config/README.md

 FLAGS
   -d, --cda=<value>   Custom host to set for content delivery API, if this flag is added then cma, ui-host and name
                       flags are required
-  -m, --cma=<value>   Custom host to set for content @contentstack/management API, , if this flag is added then cda, ui-host and name
+  -m, --cma=<value>   Custom host to set for content management API, , if this flag is added then cda, ui-host and name
                       flags are required
   -n, --name=<value>  Name for the region, if this flag is added then cda, cma and ui-host flags are required --ui-host=<value>   Custom UI host to set for CLI, if this flag is added then cda, cma and name flags are required